dhyaniarun1993/foody-catalog-service/README.md

 #### Running the Application

-Use the follwing command to run the application
+Use the command below to run the application

 ```sh
 $ go run cmd/catalog-server/main.go